cxascode/cxascode.github.io/docs/build-chain.md

 ### Stagehand (`cxascode/stagehand`)

+**Cadence:** only when you ship Stagehand features or bugfixes — sync then so it picks up the latest cxascode `gui-menu-paths` at release time (no daily/scheduled sync).

 | If this failed… | Do this |
 |-----------------|---------|
 | Export registry out of date after menu changes | After cxascode **`generate-gui-menu-paths`** deploys: `python3 scripts/sync-gui-menu-paths.py` then regenerate export registry / cut extension release (see stagehand README). |